Blackmore Vale Line Community Rail Partnership (CRP)

-East Hampshire CRP
+Surrey Hills to South Downs and East Hampshire CRP

 This partnership pays particular attention to the role of its stations as gateways to the South Downs National Park, working with it, and other local attractions, to bring more visitors to the area via trains.
 It also has an established hub at Petersfield station, with volunteers working to support the local community and visitors to the area.

 Hounslow and Richmond CRP